WalletScrutiny/WalletScrutinyCom/_android/roseon.finance.md

 > Wallet; a secured **custodial** service allowing Users to deposit on the Platform their own Digital Tokens.

-Interestingly, Section 4.9.1, details that:
+Section 4.9.1, details that:

 > 4.9.1. **Any Wallet address sending and receiving any token to and from the Roseon.Finance Platform is solely, exclusively and directly owned and controlled by him/herself, including the Wallet’s Private key**, and there are no other beneficial owners and/or controllers that the User is acting on behalf of or under any form of fiduciary or nominee or representative relationship with;

+That is the wallets that interact with the Roseon product, not the Roseon product itself.

 ### Reachout